21/04/2025 - 16/02/2025 (Week5 - Week7)

 The challenge is to humanized them by adding the face expression while

-keeping their own mechanical look characteristics.
+keeping their own mechanical look characteristics such as button and levers.

 User Game Flow Diagram